Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Discuss the best timing to get a mammogram with your health care provider if you're due for screening.

-If you have any concerns about your breasts while you are breastfeeding (such as finding a lump or noting a change), see your provider.
+If you have any concerns about your breasts while you are breastfeeding (such as finding a lump or other change), see your provider.

 Some women with physical disabilities have trouble finding a mammography center that meets their needs.
-Partnering with a health care provider in your search can help things go more smoothly.
+Partnering with a health care provider in your search may help things go more smoothly.

 If access to mammography for disabled women is limited in your area, let your local medical centers know.
 This may help improve access for you and other women.